 There is no separate fee involved in becoming a student with Pathway Zen.
 The only suggested cost contribution is the Pathway Zen membership fee and the individual venue expense contribution when attending weekly groups or retreats.
 All fees, with the exception of residential retreats, are suggested fee contributions, as costs should not be a determinate factor to practice.
 Those who cannot afford to pay the suggested amount should simply pay as they can afford.
 A sincere commitment to practice is the main requirement.

-Weekly dokusan with Arno is offered in Spring Hill and Samford or online through Zoom.
+Weekly dokusan with Arno is offered in Spring Hill or online through Zoom.
 Please discuss your access options with Arno.
-Non-students can also access dokusan and request a private interview during our regular evenings in Samford or Spring Hill or through Zoom on request.
+Non-students can also access dokusan and request a private interview during our regular evenings in Spring Hill or through Zoom on request.